 In the photo below, I’m having a snooze with the Dreamcenter on the nightstand.
-I did a good job of masking external noise, which is its main function really!
+It did a good job of masking external noise when I tested it with different sounds in the home.

 My main criticism is that the power cable is just too short.
 Considering the fact that you need to keep it plugged in for it to work, you’re kind of restricted by the proximity to a power outlet.
 And since it doesn’t even include a power adapter, I think the short cable and the lack of the power adapter could be an issue for some people.

 As I mentioned earlier, another obvious criticism is that the night light isn’t bright enough for my liking, and it’s too slow to cycle through the colors.